chrisparnin/ProjectDNA/Instructions.md

 ### X. Demo

-The following is a demo that will scan a directory of trace files and check for instances of jquery query present on scripts references from the website.
+The following is a demo that will scan a directory of trace files and check for instances of jquery references from a website.

     Dna.exe demo Resources\JsLib\jquery\ ..\..\..\node\crawler\json\